simon-ritchie/apysc/docs_src/source/animation_y.md

 # animation_y interface

-This page will explain the `animation_y` method interface.
+This page explains the `animation_y` method interface.

 ## What interface is this?

-The `animation_y` method interface will create an `AnimationY` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate y-coordinate with it.
+The `animation_y` method interface creates an `AnimationY` instance.
+You can animate y-coordinate with it.

 This interface exists on a `DisplayObject` subclass instance, such as the `Sprite` or `Rectangle`.